 You will be given a general anesthetic before your surgery.
 Until recently, the removal of a kidney required an 8 in.
 (20.3 cm) to 9 in.
 (22.9 cm) incision on one side of the body (flank).
 Now, laparoscopy is usually used to remove the donor kidney.
 Advantages of laparoscopic kidney removal include less pain, shorter hospital stays, a more rapid return to normal activities, and a smaller, less noticeable scar.

 Removing a kidney from your body involves major surgery.
 There is a risk of complications from surgery, such as pain, infection, pneumonia, and bleeding.

+A person can live with only one healthy kidney.
 But doctors are learning that donating a kidney may increase the chance of certain health problems in the years after the donation.
 More research is being done to better understand the long-term risks.

 Donating an organ can affect you and your family.
 Many emotional issues are involved.
 There may be costs such as travel expenses and lost wages.
 And organ donation may affect your insurance coverage.